Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

         decoding="async"
       >
       <figcaption>
-        The technician spreads throughout the interior of the prosthetic socket model.
+        The FabCo technician laminating a socket.
       </figcaption>
     </figure>
     <div class="itinerary-story__process-note">
-      <h3>One fabricator follows the job.</h3>
+      <h3>A technician for every job.</h3>
       <p>
         The work I observed was not organized as an assembly line with a new person taking over at every station.
 A job was primarily assigned to one